johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 # footnotes

 !!
+See the confusion over Monads/Functors due in part to their relationship with mathematics !!
+Turing, Church, Algorithms
+!!
 Tested at http://coffeescript.org/.
 !!
 Technically JavaScript uses a strategy known as Call by Sharing, which differs from Call by Value in how deals with objects.
 More information at http://dmitrysoshnikov.com/ecmascript/chapter-8-evaluation-strategy/ courtesy of [@raganwald](https://twitter.com/raganwald).